PyScriptPlus/Object-Oriented-Programming-OOP-with-Java/README.md

 This project **does not belong to me**.
 All rights belong to the original author.
 I have reposted it here solely for **educational purposes and learning**.

-Please use this project responsibly for **study and practice**, and respect the rights of the original owner.
+Please use this project responsibly for **study and practice**, and respect the rights of the original owner. <br>
 Thanks Mohammad Yousefi.